owncloud-archive/documentation/developer_manual/core/theming.rst

    sure you change any references to match the location of your owncloud installation.

-To save you time and effort, you can use the shell script below, to create the basis of a new theme from ownCloud's example theme.
+To save you time and effort, you can use the shell script below, to create the basis of a new theme from `ownCloud's example theme`_.

 Using this script, you will have a new theme, ready to go, in less than five seconds.
 You can execute this script with two variables; the first one is the **theme name** and the second one is your **ownCloud directory**.